oktadev/okta-blog/_source/_posts/2020-09-15-reintroducing-joel-franusic.md

 Perhaps you played the game, perhaps you didn't.
 But in either case, the reason for me including this game in this blog post might not be apparent.
-Well, I included the game above to show that not only is it fairly easy to run a non-JavaScript interepreter in the browser, it can be a lot of fun when you do.
+Well, I included the game above to show that not only is it fairly easy to run a non-JavaScript interpreter in the browser, it can be a lot of fun when you do.

 For this game, I wanted to make a something that: